arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ##### I2C address auto identification
 When the board is powered, the microcontroller reads the status of its pins PA6, PA7, PA8, PC14, PC15, and PF2.
 Each of the microcontroller boards has footprints for pullup resistors for those pins.
 The pull-ups can be mounted (or not) , so that the microcontroller can understand on what kind of board it has been mounted.
 Each of the boards with a microcontroller will have a different mounting configurations.
-This table allows for easily acess to this information:
+This table allows for easily access to this information:
 ![Resistor I2C Identification](I2CAdressResistors.png)

 | Board            | SKU      | PA6 | PA7 | PA8 | PC14 | PC15 | PF2 |